okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 | `actor.id eq ":id"`                          | Events that are published with a specific actor ID                                      |

 > **Note:** SCIM filter expressions can't use the `published` attribute since it may conflict with the logic of the `since`, `after`, and `until` query params.
-> Furthermore, using the `co` (contains) operator with the `debugContext.debugData.url` and `debugContext.debugData.requestUri` attributes is not supported and will
+> In addition, a SCIM filter expression that uses the `co` (contains) operator with the `debugContext.debugData.url` or the `debugContext.debugData.requestUri` attribute is not supported.
 > result in a 400 API response.

 See [Filtering](/docs/reference/api-overview/#filtering) for more information on expressions.